 NOTE: If the current status related to the subscribed event type is available and included in the response, it is not considered as an event report (i.e. it is not considered a one-time notification on event detection).
 That is, it is not deducted from the maximum number of reports if included in the request within the Event Reporting Information.

-6.14.2.3.2 HSS Service XX Check Numbering XX
+6.14.2.3 HSS Service

 The following shows the required HSS service updates in TS 23.228 [2].